 The REV'IT!
 Horizon HV (High Visibility) jacket is a very nice upgrade from the REV'IT!
 Energy HV jacket we reviewed in 2011.

-The Horizon jacket, also available in light gray or black, would be an excellent choice for an all-around, four-season jacket.
+The Horizon jacket, also available in light gray or black, would be an excellent choice for general four-season use.

 The Horizon also comes with a removable insulating liner.

 The "classic" snug Rev'it-style fit has changed, for better or worse, to a more generous "touring" fit.

 This may be more suited to today's worldwide "healthier" or "more robust" rider body shapes.

 Our REV'IT!
 Horizon HV jacket arrived not long ago but we just discovered today that it's being discontinued.